 A support package is agreed between the employee, employer and the SES provider for a period of 1 year, however this can be extended depending on the individual needs.

-Referral onto the Workable (NI) Programme can be made completed by SES staff.
+Referral onto the Workable (NI) programme can be completed by SES staff.

-Work Connect was designed to support individuals move from incapacity related benefits (ie Employment Support Allowance or Incapacity Benefit) into lasting, paid employment through three clearly defined stages.
+Connect to Work has been designed to support individuals move from economic inactivity into lasting, paid employment through three clearly defined stages.

 Action Mental Health and the Cedar foundation are delivering this programme within seven Jobs and Benefit offices – Antrim, Ballymena, Ballymoney, Carrickfergus, Coleraine, Larne and Newtownabbey.
 Referral to this programme is via the Work Coaches in the Jobs and Benefits office.

 There are places for 20 people on this programme.